recoveryhub/2021-wanderers/Source/Draft/MJ_TW_009.md

 Theodorus the sculptor looked again at the light upon Mount Lycabettus.
 “Something like that was what Glaucon said.”

 Lycias spoke.
-“By Pallas, a good speech!—But now propound—Does Athens take into alliance the country that sent the envoys?{183}”
+“By Pallas[^11], a good speech!—But now propound—Does Athens take into alliance the country that sent the envoys?{183}”

-Said suddenly Lysander the silent: “I came by the cross streets from the Agora and overtook an acquaintance who had been at the Prytaneum in the train of the Archon Timotheus.
+Said suddenly Lysander the silent: “I came by the cross streets from the Agora[^12] and overtook an acquaintance who had been at the Prytaneum in the train of the Archon[^13] Timotheus.
 He said that he would stake his fortune that Athens would do no such thing!”

 “Father Zeus!
 I should think not!” said Hippodamus.